rwarren/SystemEvent/README.rst

 addition, simple scripts (``evt_set``, ``evt_wait``, and ``evt_clear``) are installed for easy usage from shell scripts.

-The main reason to uyse ``SystemEvent`` is in situations when you want processes to wait on other processes without the need for polling.
+The main reason to use ``SystemEvent`` is in situations when you want processes to wait on other processes without the need for polling.

 Installation